Summary Plan Description Table of Contents

 NVA, the Plan's vision network and claims administrator, pays in-network providers directly.
 Out-of-network claims will be paid to you.

 In-network dental claim payments will be made to the dentist.
-Out-of-network dental claims will be paid to you unless benefits have been assigned to the provider.
+Out-of-network dental claims will be paid to you unless you have made arrangements for payment to the provider.

 Weekly Loss of Time Benefits will be paid to you every two weeks during any period for which benefits are payable.
 Any balance remaining unpaid at the termination of such period will be paid immediately upon receipt of due proof.